Fault Tolerant Quantum Error Mitigation: Abstract

 \section{Abstract}

 Typically, fault-tolerant operations and code concatenation are reserved for quantum error correction due to their resource overhead.
 Here, we show that fault tolerant operations have a large impact on the performance of symmetry based error mitigation techniques.
 We also demonstrate that similar to results in fault tolerant quantum computing, code concatenation in fault-tolerant quantum error mitigation (FTQEM) can exponentially suppress the errors to arbitrary levels.
-We also provide analytical error thresholds for FTQEM with the repetition code.
+For a family of circuits, we provide analytical error thresholds for FTQEM with the repetition code.
+These circuits include a set of quantum circuits that can generate all of reversible classical computing.
 The post-selection rate in FTQEM can also be increased by correcting some of the outcomes.
+Our threshold results can also be viewed from the perspective of quantifying the number of gate operations we can delay checking the stabilizers in a concatenated code before errors overwhelm the encoding.
 The benefits of FTQEM are demonstrated with numerical simulations and hardware demonstrations.

 \makeatother